-- 1. We believe a Proof of Premise Liability Certificate is required of those who operate adult care facilities. - 2.
-We support prohibiting the Department of Licensing (DOL) from issuing vehicle licenses to owners/ users that cannot show proper proof of insurance on their vehicles. - 3.
-We believe insurance companies should be required to send checks exceeding \$500 as return receipt mail. - 4.
+1. We support prohibiting the Department of Licensing (DOL) from issuing vehicle licenses to owners/

+- users that cannot show proper proof of insurance on their vehicles. - 2.
+We believe insurance companies should be required to send checks exceeding \$500 as return receipt mail. - 3.
 We encourage the Washington State Insurance Commission to adopt a policy to make drivers liability insurance primary to the vehicle owners liability insurance.
 (2017)